mjenior/mjenior.github.io/cv/cv.md

 Research & Experience
 ---------------------

+**Postdoctoral Research Associate with Dr. Jason Papin, University of Virginia, August 2017 - present**

+- My postdoctoral research centers on implementing metabolic modeling techniques at the metagenome-scale with integration of high-throughput metatranscriptomic and metabolomic data in order to engineer optimal probiotic cocktails against multiple diseases of the GI tract based on combined metabolic signatures.

 **Ph.D.
-Candidate with Dr. Patrick Schloss, University of Michigan, April 2012 – present**
+Candidate with Dr. Patrick Schloss, University of Michigan, April 2012 – July 2017**

-- My thesis research investigates the role of nutrient niche exclusion by the gut microbiome in colonization resistance to Clostridium difficile infection.
+- My dissertation research investigated the role of nutrient niche exclusion by the gut microbiome in colonization resistance to *Clostridium difficile* infection.
 I accomplished this through the use of metagenomic-enabled metatranscriptomics to identify how community-level metabolism shifted in response to antibiotic treatment and pathogen colonization.

 **Research Internship, Janssen Pharmaceuticals, June 2011 – August 2011**